Phineapple18/Scp008/README.md

 # Scp008 (2.0.0)
 Plugin for the "SCP: Secret Laboratory" game, that allows Zombies (SCP-049-2) to infect human players with SCP-008, causing them to gradually lose health.
-Depending on the config, infected players can have effects applied to them, cure the infection or turn into Zombies upon death.
+Infected players can have effects applied to them, cure the infection or turn into Zombies upon death.

 ## Features
 - Zombies have a configurable chance to infect human players with SCP-008.